 This blog started off as a simple travel blog, a means to keep my family and friends up-to-date on where I was and what I was doing.
 As time passed, it’s become my adventure blog, with everything from recipes, to stories, to ideas, and philosophies.
 I once had a bike with “Adventure Girl” written on the side of it.
 My family used to tease me about the name, but it turned out to be an omen of things to come.
 A good omen!

 Now, I spend my time traveling around and having adventures.
-Between those things, I split my time between my photography business, the local archaeology lab, and encouraging women’s entrepreneurship in Calgary.
+Between those things, I split my time between my photography business, the local archaeology lab, and encouraging handmade & vintage businesses in Calgary.